United Way fights for everyone in our community to have nutritious food.

 Perry "Pete" Sage, Thomasboro Farmer

 Without land, this program would not exist.
-We thank Champaign Unit 4 Schools for allowing us to rent 80 acres.
-We also thank Gill Athletics for allowing us to farm 5 acres next to their offices with no charge.
+We thank Champaign Unit 4 Schools for allowing United Way to rent 80 acres.